 It seems that this has been around, undiscovered, for a long time.
 However, with the "if t can happen it will happen" mindset, we should investigate ways to address it.

-Updated by Joyce McIntosh 10 months ago
+Updated by Joyce McIntosh about 1 year ago

 From code observation, here is my theory on why the existing locking is not quite doing its job in this scenario:

 During the zfs_trunc the associated pages' hments are being removed from the htable.
 A hold is placed on the htable while this is being done, so that it won't be freed.
 This hati_page_unload() is done within x86_hm_enter/exit.

 During the proc_exit, the as_free() blocks in x86_hm_enter() during SEGOP_UNMAP - before the call to hat_free_end() to free the HAT and its htables.
 So far, so good.

 However, the zfs_trunc thread (hati_page_unload) exits the lock before releasing its hold on the htable.
 In the window between exiting the lock and doing the htable_release() the proc_exit thread gets unblocked (by the unlock) and proceeds to call hat_free_end() which destroys the htable (regardless of holds on the htable).
 Thus when the zfs_trunc thread tries to do its htable_release() the htable has already been free'd and PANIC !!!

 To validate this theory I opened up the timing window between the x86_hmexit() and htable_release(), using dtrace_chill().
 With a little bit of a tweak to the test case, and the temporary addition of KMF_AUDIT flag on the htable cache, I am able to reproduce the panic and prove the theory.

 hati_page_unmap+0xeb(ffffd000d9032a00, ffffd0576bff2800, 7f)